Trade Setup for Tuesday: Top 10 things you should know before Opening Bell

 FII & DII Data:

-The foreign institutional investors (FIIs) sold shares worth Rs1,150 crore compared to domestic institutional investors who bought Rs1,684 crore in Indian equity market.
+The foreign institutional investors (FIIs) sold shares worth Rs542 crore compared to domestic institutional investors who bought Rs663 crore in Indian equity market.

 Stocks with high Delivery%: